-Contact our in-house CBIR instructor for information regarding a personalised instrument rating course to suit your requirements.
+Contact our in-house CBIR instructor for further information regarding a personalised instrument rating course to suit your requirements.

 Aim of the course

-The CBIR is unique in offering a route for experienced pilots with a past history of instrument flying to train for the full Instrument Rating (IR) in a way which reflects their experience.
+The CBIR is unique in offering a route for experienced pilots with a history of instrument flying to train for the full Instrument Rating (IR) in a way that reflects their experience.
 This is in sharp contrast to the normal commercial route to the IR via a modular or integrated course, where no prior experience is assumed.

 Therefore our CBIR training is tailored to your specific needs to get you up to the standard required to pass the initial IR flight test.